benoitberanger/insightec_tremor_stim/README.md

 # Matlab/Octave
 MATLAB  : tested for R2017b
 Octave  : GUI not available, Class definition is made for MATLAB but not for Octave

+# How to use
+In MATLAB, go to the task code directory [...]/insightec_tremor/code, then execute `gui_insightec_tremor`
+All informations should be visible and intuitive in the GUI.